tls-inspector/rootca/README.md

 includes certificates that are disabled, expired, and also for purposes other than server verification.
 We filter these certificates out.

-Certificates are then downloaded directly from Windows Update and cached within the repository.
-Cached certificates are verified for integrity.
+Certificates are then downloaded directly from Windows Update and verified for integrity.

 The certificates are extracted and then combined into a PKCS#7 archive.